150 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.
 However, children using steroid medications are excluded from the study, which might imply some restrictions.

-How is the ABC Parenting Program different from other treatments for stress in children?
+What evidence suggests that the ABC Parenting Program is effective for reducing stress in children?

 DR